 You also don’t need to rent a car in Santorini.
-The roads are narrow and parking it can be quite the challenge.
+The roads are narrow and parking can be quite a challenge.

 Walk – It is a good way to save some money.
 Scrolling down the quaint narrow streets of Santorini villages is only possible on foot, but you can also walk from one village to another.
 There is a hiking route from Oia to Fira but this is a long walk to take (3-5 hours).

 Imerovigli to Fira hike can be easily done though.
 Just don’t trust the locals when they tell you it only takes 30 minutes.
 You will more likely be stopping at every picturesque location to take a ton of photos so your walk will take way longer than that.
 Count with 50+ minutes.

 Food – Eating out in Santorini on a budget is easier than you think.
 There are plenty of places selling Gyros in pita bread or souvlakis and they are very reasonably priced.